godotengine/godot-docs/classes/class_arvrserver.rst

 - :ref:`int<class_int>` **get_interface_count** **(** **)** const

-Gets the number of interfaces currently registered with the AR/VR server.
+Returns the number of interfaces currently registered with the AR/VR server.
 If your project supports multiple AR/VR platforms, you can look through the available interface, and either present the user with a selection or simply try to initialize each interface and use the first one that returns ``true``.

 ----